 This program is experiential, designed to develop the skills and knowledge of aspiring and emerging leaders through contact with regional community leaders in the context of community issues.

-- Establish a lasting set of personal and professional cross sectors links
+- Establish a lasting set of personal and professional networks.

 GOVERNANCE – Leadership Great South Coast Board Members